Choose The Best Deal on Auto Loan for the Military

 - Do some comparison shopping – Don’t apply for a loan from the first institution you run into.
 Check a few places out, and see if they offer favorable terms for your specific situation.

 - Get your proof of eligibility in order – Make sure you have your military ID and proofs of service handy.
 You’ll also need your social security number and permanent address.

 - Your contact information – The institution you’re taking out the loan from will want to keep in touch with you.
-No matter where you’re stationed, so be sure you have several addresses where you can be contacted at (i.e., your family’s home, your base).
+No matter where you’re stationed so is sure you have several addresses where you can be contacted (i.e., your family’s home, your base).

 - Your credit report — Get a credit report that you can hand off to the lending institution.
 Some lenders may do this for you, but you can also get a free credit report at freecreditreport.com.